shinelink/One-Shot-Learning-Demo/README.md

 https://github.com/llSourcell/One-Shot-Learning-Demo

 I made a Tensorflow version of the above link here for sharing.
+Please refer to the original web page for details.